How Debuggers Work¶

 def delete_command(self, arg: str = "") -> None:

-"""Delete breakoint in line given by `arg`.
+"""Delete breakpoint in line given by `arg`.

 Without given line, clear all breakpoints"""